devappd/emscripten-build/README.md

 You may also install this package globally.

 The `--emsdk` switch allows you to specify your own install path for EMSDK.
-This path is saved to your `npmrc` user config.
+This path is saved to your `npmrc` user config and is referred to every time this package is installed.

 If the path is not specified, this package will warn you that EMSDK will be installed into your `node_modules`.
-You should specify a path to save disk space across duplicate modules.
+You should specify a path to save disk space across duplicated modules.

 In addition, if you are running on Windows, this package will warn you that EMSDK installation will fail if your install path is longer than 85 characters.